What's the BEST Way to Keep Connected while RVing?

-It's an amenity that is vital in keeping in touch with loved ones, earning an income, remote learning, entertainment, making new friends, travel routing and remote banking.
+It's an amenity that is vital in keeping in touch with loved ones, earning an income, remote learning, entertainment, making new friends, travel routing and managing finances.

 Can you get online everywhere, reliably, with high speeds, and for cheap?
 Probably not.